 Welcome to the Translational Osteoimmunology Lab (TOL)!
-The TOL uses a systems biology approach to investigate environmental and behavioral determinants of bone health across the lifespan.
-Our work is interdisciplinary, using perspectives from exercise physiology, mechanical engineering, immunology, reproductive biology, and evolutionary anthropology.
+The TOL studies the integrative function and evolution of the skeletal, immune, and reproductive systems – or the osteoimmune-reproductive axis.
+The TOL uses this integrative physiology approach to investigate environmental and behavioral determinants of bone health across the lifespan.
+Our work is interdisciplinary, applying perspectives from exercise physiology, mechanical engineering, immunology, reproductive biology, and evolutionary anthropology.

 Why Our Work Matters: Osteoporosis impacts over 50% of women and 25% of men over age 50 worldwide, with nearly 37 million new osteoporotic fractures annually (IOF Fact Sheet).
 A 10% increase in bone mass acquisition during adolescence can halve the lifetime risk of fracture and delay the onset of osteoporosis by a decade (Hernandez et al. 2003 Osteoporosis International).